- Get Info

 You may also request an appointment outside of walk-in hours by emailing email@example.com with "Appointment Request" as the subject line.

 To simplify the transfer process, the University of Minnesota, Minnesota state universities, and Minnesota community colleges have developed a Minnesota Transfer Curriculum (MnTC).
-If you complete the MnTC at a participating school and then transfer to the University of Minnesota-Twin Cities, you have completed the core, theme, and first-year writing portion of the University's liberal education requirements (you may still need to complete the writing intensive portion of the writing skills requirement.)
+If you complete the MnTC (either within or separate from an Associate in Arts [A.A.] degree) at a participating school and then transfer to the University of Minnesota-Twin Cities, you have completed the core, theme, and first-year writing portion of the University's liberal education requirements (you may still need to complete the writing intensive portion of the writing skills requirement.)
 Such completion must be noted on the official transcript from your school.

 There are several ways to receive academic credit for non-collegiate learning experiences.
 You may receive credit by earning satisfactory scores on one of the standardized national exams such as: the Advanced Placement (AP) program, the International Baccalaureate (IB) program, or the College Level Examination Program (CLEP).
-If you were in the armed services and received training or attended school, you will receive credit only if the courses taught in the school you attended are similar in level and content to courses we offer on the Twin Cities campus.
+If you served in the armed services and received training or attended school during your term of service, you will receive credit only if the courses taught in the school you attended are similar in level and content to courses we offer on the Twin Cities campus.

 The University offers proficiency examinations and special examinations for credit at the discretion of academic departments.
 If you feel that your knowledge of a subject is equal to that required to complete a course on the Twin Cities campus, you may request to take a department exam for credit (often referred to as "credit by special examination") after you enroll.
 If you pass the exam at a satisfactory level, you will receive credit for the University course.